Research outline

 WG(7) General integration

 This research is operated by the association between the Research and Development Group (Kanazawa University) and the Joint Research Group ((1) Kanazawa Institute of Technology, (2) Ishikawa National College of Technology, (3) Nagaoka University of Technology, (3) University of Fukui) shown in Figure 2.
-Besides, receiving not only the supports from ‘academic’ but also those of ‘industry’, ‘government’ and ‘people’ of Hokuriku region, we have proposed the public-private and
+Besides, receiving not only the supports from ‘academic’ but also those of ‘industry’, ‘government’ and ‘people’ of Hokuriku region, we have proposed the public-private and industry-academia research support system as shown in Figure 3.

 Figure 2.
 Organization Chart